Ignatius-

 “Here’s an idea.
 Why don’t you tell us what we want to know, and you won’t receive any more injuries?”
 Danteus beckoned.
 His expression, serious.

-Rufus laughed and pointed his sword at Danteus his eyes deadly.
-Danteus widened his stance, reaching and preparing to unsheathe his sword.
+Rufus laughed and pointed his weapon at Danteus his eyes deadly.
+Danteus spread his feet, bracing himself as he reached for the sword in his hand.
 “Why don’t you turn around and go home, then I’ll forgive your idiocy.”
-Rufus said and launched himself at Danteus once more.
+Rufus warned again before lunging at Danteus.
 Danteus unsheathed his sword and deflected the attack.
 Steel on steel echoed throughout the silent alleyway while both men blocked, deflected and parried each other’s attacks.

-Danteus ducked, avoiding a horizontal strike from Rufus, and swiftly swept at the man’s ankles who fell on his back.
-Danteus leapt and stabbed the ground where Rufus had been before who had flipped out of the way in time avoiding Danteus’s attack.
+Danteus ducked under Rufus’s horizontal strike and quickly swept his legs, sending the man crashing onto his back.
+Danteus leapt and stabbed the ground where Rufus had been before.
+Rufus flipped out of the way in time avoiding Danteus’s attack.
 Danteus dodged Rufus’s next attack while Anton and Maximus watched on in awe.
 “And here I thought we were awesome.”
-Anton declared, and Maximus crossed his arms.
+Anton declared, and Maximus crossed his arms as Danteus deflected attacks with his scabbard and his sword.

 “We will be . . . one day.”

-Not before long the fighting ceased, and Danteus stood over Rufus with his sword pointed at the other man’s throat.
+Not before long the fighting ceased, and Danteus stood over Rufus with his sword pointed at the other man’s throat the sheath of his sword in the opposite hand.
 “Well?”
 Danteus declared.

 “You forget this battle isn’t over.”
 Rufus declared and held up his hand.
-Ice permeated from his fingertips.
+Ice permeated the air from his fingertips.
 The air chilled and mist surrounded them.
-Danteus swiped the area before him with his free hand feeling the chill of the air and immediately recognised Rufus was not before him as he once was.
+Danteus swept his free hand through the air, sensing the cold, and instantly knew Rufus was no longer where he had been.
 “And if you want Garret, be sure to check the Southern District.
 Until next time, Danteus.”
 The dry ice receded, and the air returned to normal.

 * * *

 Gothalia entertained the thought of why that doctor even considered helping her let alone actually doing it.
 “Maybe he has an ulterior motive.”
 Gothalia muttered thoughtfully and stood feeling the cold hard floor beneath her feet.
 It felt strange and foreign to her.
 Gothalia had always known warmth and heat, so to feel such cool temperatures made an unfamiliar shiver run through her.
-Gothalia sighed, then vacated the room.
+Gothalia released a subtled sigh, then vacated the room.

 Her brows furrowed, and her lips tightened.